Timelines

 Dragonfly Boat

-The Wilts & Berks magazine ‘Dragonfly’ was named after a boat, here is an extract from magazine issue #1 dated November 1977:
+The Wilts & Berks canal magazine ‘Dragonfly’ was named after a boat, here is an extract from magazine issue #1 dated November 1977:

 "Our journal is named after the steam inspection launches of HR de Salis, deputy chairman of F.M.C at the time.
 The second launch had many connections with W & B, being photographed in the locks at Ardington and Latton Basin.
 It was built at Abingdon in 1895 and its engine boiler built at Wantage"